Linear and nonlinear stability of rate-and-state faults: Spectral method for numerical solution of Uenishi and Rice [2003] eigenvalue problem

-However, the presence of the singularity $(x-s)^{-1}$ in the integral of (\ref{eq:URa}) requires careful consideration for which points $x$ is evaluated. \emph{Erdogan and Gupta} [1972] demonstrated that such Gaussian quadrature continues to hold for such singular integrals provided that $x$ is evaluated at a set of points $x_i$ complimentary to $s_j$
+Here we look to numerically solve the eigenvalue problem \begin{linenomath*} \end{linenomath*} subject to the boundary conditions $\mathcal{V}(\pm1)=0$.
+Anticipating the asymptotic behavior $\mathcal{V}(x)\sim\sqrt{1\pm x}$ as $x\rightarrow\mp1$ [{\it Uenishi and Rice}, 2003], we can look for solutions for $\mathcal{V}'(x)$ in the form \begin{linenomath*} \end{linenomath*} in which $\phi(x)$ is to be determined.
+Substituting (\ref{eq:de}) into the left hand side of (\ref{eq:URa}), suggests its subsequent numerical evaluation via Gaussian quadrature [e.g., {\it Boyd}, 2000], having the form \begin{linenomath*} \end{linenomath*} with weights $w_j$ and quadrature points $s_j$ \begin{linenomath*} \end{linenomath*} However, the presence of the singularity $(x-s)^{-1}$ in the integral of (\ref{eq:URa}) requires careful consideration at which points $x$ is evaluated. {\it Erdogan and Gupta} [1972] demonstrated that Gaussian quadrature continues to hold for such singular integrals provided that $x$ is evaluated at a set of points $x_i$ complimentary to $s_j$ \begin{linenomath*}